astronomer/airflow-guides/README.md

 ## How to use this repo for contributions to www.astronomer.io/guides

 The Astronomer website uses the `/guides` directory in this repo as a CRM for it's "Airflow Guides" content.
-On every build, the website will pull the latest list of guides from `master` on this repo, convert those guides to JSON, and statically build a series of styled guides accordingly.
 Until the Astronomer website is rebuilt, no changes to this repo will be reflected there.
 Also, only content from the `/guides` directory will be parsed and used - no other files or directories will affect the site.

 *Note: ONLY `.md` files may be added to the `/guides` directory - no subdirectories or other file-types may be used.
 The rest of the repo may include files and directories of any kind.*